ckdotca/JSB2/README.md

 - With the default settings, four bars makes up a part (verse or chorus) of the song.
 The order in which these parts are played is specified (default is `['verse', 'verse', 'chorus', 'chorus','verse','verse','chorus','chorus','verse','verse','chorus','chorus']`).
 The same one bar of drums is repeated throughout the song.
 - Notes, chords, keys, and tempo are all randomly picked as the program runs, so every song is different.

+You can listen to some songs it made [here](https://soundcloud.com/ckdotca/sets/jsb2)

 ### Heads up!

 JSB2.py makes use of the `subprocess` Python module.
 For your own peace of mind, check out the lines of code that use that module.